eapowertools-archive/qs-governance-dashboard/README.md

 Before continuing, please reflect on your expertise with node.js applications.

-If you are looking for an easy install experience, we highly recommend the **[installer](https://s3.amazonaws.com/eapowertools/governance-collector/bin/qs-governance-collector.exe)**.
+If you are looking for an easy install experience, we highly recommend the **[installer](https://s3.amazonaws.com/eapowertools/governance-dashboard/bin/qs-governance-dashboard.exe)**.

-If you fancy yourself a person who turns your nose up at installers, the Governance Collector requires:
+If you fancy yourself a person who turns your nose up at installers, the Governance Dashboard requires:

 * Node.js >= 6.11.1